Contents

 InnReg is a global regulatory compliance and operations consulting team serving financial services companies since 2013.
 If you need assistance with compliance or fintech regulations, click here.

-Who Regulates Crypto in the USA?
+Who Regulates Crypto in the US?

 Financial Crimes Enforcement Network (FinCEN): FinCEN regulates all crypto assets for purposes of AML and combating the financing of terrorism.